SpiderDave/SpiderDaveAsm/README.md

     endif
 ```

+        ifdef will process a block of code if a symbol has been defined.
-        "ifdef" will process a block of code if a symbol has been defined.
+        ifndef will process a block of code if a symbol has not been defined.

 ```
     ifdef foobar